mendix/BootstrapTooltip/README.md

 npm start
 ```

 This command will also watch the source code files.
 When changes to these files have been saved, a new mpk file will be generated and included in the dist folder and in every test project.
 The dist folder will also contain an unpacked version of the mpk.
+The source files in the deployment folder of the test projects will also be updated, so that it only takes a refresh in the browser to view your changes.

 To keep source code formatting uniform across the project, run the following command to format all project source files (XML files are not supported):